georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 The `EffectExtension` class is defined in the `extensions.py` file, but it's just a subclass of `SvgThroughMixin` and `InkscapeExtension`.
-Pay attention to the docstring of the class, it summarizes what this class does.
+Pay attention to the docstring of the class, which summarizes what this class does.

 ```python
 class EffectExtension(SvgThroughMixin, InkscapeExtension):